 Centennial Parklands, Sydney, NSW

-Sam Crawford Architects has been engaged by the Botanic Gardens and Centennial Parklands Trust to design a new footbridge over Kensington Ponds, incorporating new pedestrian and cycle paths as well as a viewing platform.
+Sam Crawford Architects was originally engaged by the Botanic Gardens and Centennial Parklands Trust to design a new footbridge over Kensington Ponds, incorporating new pedestrian and cycle paths as well as a viewing platform.
 The bridge will act as a gateway to the park and connect the recently completed light rail station to a network of pedestrian and cycle paths throughout the park.